 Children at our academy will be able to talk freely to any member of staff at our academy if they are worried or concerned about something.
+All staff will reassure victims that they are being taken seriously and that they will be supported and kept safe.
+Victims will never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.

-2.2 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
+- 2.2 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
 We recognise that staff at our academy plays a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
 All staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff members must always act in the best interests of the child.

-2.3 At the Academy we ensure that safeguarding and child protection is at the forefront and underpin all relevant aspects of process and policy development.
-We operate with the best interests of the child at their heart.

-2.4 Where there is a safeguarding concern, the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
-The systems we have in place are well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback.

-2.5 All staff and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
+When concerned about the welfare of a child, staff members must always act in the best interests of the child. - 2.3 At the Academy we ensure that safeguarding and child protection is at the forefront and underpin all relevant aspects of process and policy development.
+We operate with the best interests of the child at their heart. - 2.4 Where there is a safeguarding concern, the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
+The systems we have in place are well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - 2.5 All staff and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
 We will not make promises to any child and we will not keep secrets.
 Every child will know what the adult will have to do with any information they have chosen to disclose.

-2.6 Throughout our broad and balanced curriculum, we will provide activities and opportunities for children to develop the knowledge, values and skills they need to identify risks, including knowing when and how to ask for help for themselves and others to stay safe (this includes online).
-The Relationship Education, Relationships and Sex Education and Health Education will cover relevant topics in an age and stage appropriate way, through a planned, developmental curriculum enabling pupils to learn about their rights and responsibilities to behave and stay safe in a variety of contexts on and offline.
+All staff will be trained to recognise that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful. - 2.6 Throughout our broad and balanced curriculum, we will provide activities and opportunities for children to develop the knowledge, values and skills they need to identify risks, including knowing when and how to ask for help for themselves and others to stay safe (this includes online).
+The Relationship Education, Relationships and Sex Education and Health Education (delivered in regularly timetabled lessons and reinforced throughout the whole curriculum) will cover relevant topics in an age and stage appropriate way, through a planned, developmental curriculum enabling pupils to learn about their rights and responsibilities to behave and stay safe in a variety of contexts on and offline.
 This will provide further reinforcement to help children identify risks, know when to seek support and develop the skills to ask for help from trustworthy, reliable sources.
-Further information can be found in the DfE guidance "Teaching online safety in school" and " Relationships, Education, Relationships and Sex Education and Health Education.
+We achieve this by: